 a year-round educational employment program for underserved teenagers

-In YA, student education outcomes are strengthened through three intertwined paths designed to address the whole student: Academic training, Social Emotional Learning Competencies/Core skills training, and Social Support.
+Youth Ambassadors outcomes are strengthened through three intertwined paths designed to address the whole student: Social Emotional Learning Competencies, 21st Century Transportable Skills Training, and Social Support.
+In 2021…